xSylar7/hr-pro/README.md

 ```

 ## Steps:
-1. For this task you need to create two classes:
+1. In this task you need to create two classes:
     - `Employee`:
         - `name`
         - `age`